 Tiffany Cruikshank is the founder of Yoga Medicine and author of two books.
 With a Masters in Acupuncture & Oriental Medicine, she combines the wisdom of east and west to help her clients achieve optimum health and wellness.
 At one of her yoga workshops in Austin, she said, “I feel strongly that yoga belongs in our medical system.
 My patients who were yoga students, got better, faster.”

-Both Traditional Chinese Medicine, and Ayurveda, seek to find the root cause for imbalances which can cause dis-ease.
-About TCM, Kruikshank spoke about the over riding principles.
+Both Traditional Chinese Medicine and Ayurveda seek to find the root cause for imbalances that can cause dis-ease.
+About TCM, Kruikshank spoke about the overriding principles.
 “In a simple way, we treat the whole person…the root of what’s happening and symptoms,” which she referred to as the leaves and branches.
 “The body knows what to do to heal itself.”
 And, she added that healthy bodies have a natural flow.
 Call it chi or prana, it’s the energetic life force.